Kaniów, Opole Voivodeship

 The village is traditionally inhabited by the Leśnioki ethnographic subgroup of the Polish people.

 History

 In the Middle Ages, the village was part of Piast-ruled Poland, and afterwards it was also part of Bohemia (Czechia), Prussia and Germany.
 During World War II, the Germans operated a forced labour camp for Jews and the E608 forced labour subcamp of the Stalag VIII-B/344 prisoner-of-war camp in the village.
-The village was restored to Poland after the defeat of Nazi Germany in World War II in 1945.
+The village became again part of Poland after the defeat of Nazi Germany in World War II in 1945.